openequella/openequella.github.io/guides/JavaRESTTutorial.md

 #### Viewing a resource will perform the following steps in the client

 1. ViewResourceServlet does some simple query string parameter validation and passes the parameters to the EquellaApiService.getResource method.
-2. The EquellaApiService.getResource method retrieves a resource from the EQUELLA server using the /api/item endpoint i.e.
+2. The EquellaApiService.getResource method retrieves a resource from the openEQUELLA server using the /api/item endpoint i.e.
 ```
 GET [equella.url]/api/item/[uuid]/[version]?info=all
 ```